-Shortly after my leg had healed, I was at the Blue Ash YMCA playing handball (my current and lifetime sport).
-The courts were upstairs and after coming downstairs to the showers I wandered into the gymnasium and did a tumbling pass.
-Jack Lewis, the Physical Director, happened to see and asked if I would like to start a gymnastics team.
-I accepted on the spot and quickly fell in love with coaching.
-I had some success and after a year or so, the idea of opening a gymnastics school began to germinate.
+After recuperating, I began playing handball at the Blue Ash YMCA (my lifetime sport).
+After playing one day, while headed to the showers I detoured through the gymnasium and ‘took a tumbling pass’ down the mats.
+The Physical Director, happened to see this and asked me on the spot if I would like to start a gymnastics team (so much for vetting coaches)!
+I accepted and quickly fell in love with coaching.
+I had some success and after a year began to entertain the idea of opening a gymnastics school.
 At the time there were just a few gymnastics schools in the nation and only one in Ohio.
-The truth was, I had never seen a gymnastics school and what I knew about them was from reading the national gymnastics trade magazine, Modern Gymnast.
+Since I had never stepped foot in a gymnastics school, It seemed to me a good first step would be to start my own tumbling classes at a local church.

 1972-74 The Swedenborgian Chapel, East Kemper Road